NL-BioImaging/biomero/resources/tutorials/tutorial_GoogleCloud_slurm.md

 <details>
   <summary>Details</summary>

-We need to setup our library with SSH access between Omero and Slurm, but this is not built-in to these Virtual Machines yet.
+We need to setup our library with SSH access between OMERO and Slurm, but this is not built-in to these Virtual Machines yet.
-We will forward our local SSH to our Omero (in this tutorial), so we just need to setup SSH access to the Google Cloud VMs.
+We will forward our local SSH to our OMERO (in this tutorial), so we just need to setup SSH access to the Google Cloud VMs.

 This sounds easier than it actually is.